Museo Rafael Coronel

 Photography

-Photography is allowed without flash in most areas; check for restrictions in sensitive exhibits
+Photography is allowed without flash in most galleries.

 WiFi